 Appropriately Uses Anti-Psychotic Medication

-In Philip Nursing Home, 19.49% of Patients use Anti-Psychotic Medication
+In Philip Clinic, 47.41% of Patients use Anti-Psychotic Medication

-This tells you the percentage of residents given antipsychotic drugs.
-These medications may be used for several conditions, including dementia.
+This is the percentage of patients given antipsychotic medications.
+These medications are sometimes used for treating a variety of medical conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-In Philip Nursing Home, 15.06% of Patients use Anti-Anxiety Medication
+In Philip Clinic, 10.34% of Patients use Anti-Anxiety Medication

-This metric tells you the percent of long-term patients taking antianxiety medications.
+This indicates the percentage of long-term stay patients taking antianxiety medications.

 Managing Depression Among Residents